-My name is Oskar Faarkrog , I’m a Certified Personal Trainer from the International Sports Science Association and founder of SKINNY-FAT TRANSFORMATION which has been viewed by over 6 million skinny-fat guys from all over the world.
+My name is Oskar Faarkrog , I’m a Certified Personal Trainer from the International Sports Science Association and founder of SKINNY-FAT TRANSFORMATION which has been read by over 6 million men from all over the world.

-I’ve worked as a personal trainer for 6 years, working successfully with over 300 skinny-fat clients on my Online Transformation Program and also hold a university degree from the 2nd hardest study program to get into in Denmark (international business & politics).
+I’ve researched natural testosterone optimization for 12 years, trained over 1000 clients in my Online Transformation Program for Skinny-Fat Guys and also hold a degree from the 2nd hardest university program to get into in Denmark (international business and politics).

 Being skinny-fat essentially means that you are under muscled on the upper body while carrying excess body-fat around the estrogenic areas of your body (lower chest and lower waist):

-Typically a skinny-fat guy has the following physical characteristics:
+Most skinny-fat guys have the following physical characteristics:

 - Man boobs or puffy nipples.